 In the beginning, your community members are full of excitement: A new space, with new people and so much to learn and explore.
-As the journey continues, they get some of their questions answered, and they answer some questions of other members, and the community engagement cycle continues.
+As the journey continues, they get some of their questions answered, and they answer some questions of other members, and the social identity cycle continues.

 But sometimes, there’s a drop off.
 Whether it’s at the beginning of a member’s journey or they’ve been dormant for a while, there is always a possibility that they stop logging in.
 As a community manager, how can you engage inactive community members who haven’t logged into the community for a while?
 How do you bring those people back?